Topological Hall-like behavior of multidomain ferromagnets: Model approach. Random resistor network.

 \subsection{Generating the spin configuration}

-To model the disordered ferromagnetic domains in our resistor network, we randomly assign a spin variable to each resistor in the system in the form of a +1 or -1, the probability of which was controlled by the average magnetization $s$.
-This means that for the average magnetization of the modeled ferromagnet will range between 1 and -1, with $s=1$ and $s=-1$ corresponding to a magnet being fully polarized in the opposite directions.
+To model disordered ferromagnetic domains in our resistor network, we randomly assign a spin variable to each resistor in the system in the form of a +1 or -1, the probability of which was controlled by the average magnetization $s$.
+This means that the modeled ferromagnet's average magnetization will range between 1 and -1, with $s=1$ and $s=-1$ corresponding to a magnet being fully polarized in the opposite directions.
 Then, we define the spin $S_{m,n}$ of a given unit using the equation

-where $R$ is a randomly generated number in the interval $R \in (0,1)$.
+where $p$ is a randomly generated number in the interval $p \in (0,1)$.
 By design, the expectation value of the random variable $\langle S_{m,n}\rangle = s$ is related to the average polarization $s$.